mauriziocescon/ng-playground/readme.md

 ### Pros and cons and evolution
 Pros:
 - familiar,
-- easy to migrate (just a move + reshuffle of things),
+- relatively easy to migrate (just a move + reshuffle of things),

 Cons:
 - the general shape of defining components like above has a major problem: